HaidenD/Positivity/src/presentation.md

 # Positivity
 Why does it matter?

---
+-v-
 ### The Realization

 > Some of the top reasons why employees quit their jobs are because of their relationships with their boss or with coworkers.

---
+-v-

 You cannot have a high performance team without positivity.

---
+-v-

-1. communication effectively
+1. communicate effectively
 2. feedback
     * positive - sharing something that a member on your team did well.
-    * negative - giving constructive feedback on correcting technicality.
+    * negative - giving feedback on correcting technicality.
 3. listen to others
 4. motivation

---
+-v-

 Lead with Empathy.

 Understand and listen to the people that you work with.

---
+-v-

 Their success is your success.